 Some regions specify an earlier date by which you need to have your degree.
 There are some exceptions to this policy if you have documents proving you have fulfilled your graduation requirements but don’t yet have your degree.

-We welcome people of all ages and experiences to apply, so if you’ll earn your degree this year or if you received it a few decades ago, you’re eligible.
+We welcome people of all ages and experiences to apply, so whether you’ll earn your degree this year or if you received it a few decades ago, you’re eligible.